lgbt-foundation/whitepaper/whitepaper.md

 ## LGBT TOKEN ISSUANCE AND TOKEN SALE

 A fixed number of tokens will be distributed to the public in exchange for Ether contribution.
-Additional details about the token sale will be announced on the website and the official channels of the Foundation.
-The Foundation will issue a total of 1,000,000,000 tokens of which 300,000,000 will be offered during the initial token sale.
+Additional details about the token sale will be announced on the website and the official channels of the LGBT Foundation.
+The LGBT Foundation will issue a total of 1,000,000,000 tokens of which 300,000,000 will be offered during the initial token sale.
 Additional tokens will be distributed as follows.

 ` PIE CHART OF TOKEN DISTRIBUTION `

+` INFO: The LGBT Foundation will not publish any ether wallet address and will not publish any details on how to participate in the token sale publicly.
+The only way to participate in the sale is to register on https://lgbt-token.org for the Token Sale.
+Personalized information on how to participate will be send out individually after all required KYC steps for each participating jurisdiction. `

 ### Reserve